Adaptive Domain Inference Attack with Concept Hierarchy: Experiments

 \subsection{Evaluation Metrics}

-\textbf{Dataset similarity.} As mentioned in Section \ref{sec:Domain_similarity}, we will use the OTDD (Optimal Transport Dataset Distance) to represent the dataset similarity because the optimal transport distances provide a geometrically meaningful measure of similarity between datasets that takes into account the underlying structure of the data \cite{alvarez2020}.
+\textbf{Dataset similarity.} As mentioned in Section \ref{preliminery}, we employ the Optimal Transport Dataset Distance (OTDD) to quantify dataset similarity between the original target dataset and the dataset extracted by the attack.
+Lower OTDD values indicate greater similarity between the estimated dataset and the original domain.

-\textbf{Accuracy.} The accuracy measure is used in evaluating the quality of auxiliary data extracted by the ADI method for model-inversion attacks.
-First, we constructed two datasets, each consisting of 1000 images (100 images per class) - one with auxiliary data and the other without.
-We then used the target model to classify both datasets, with the accuracy indicating the reconstruction quality.
-A higher accuracy corresponds to better reconstruction quality.
+\textbf{Performance of model inversion attack.} The GDI, LDI, and ADI estimated data will be used as the auxiliary datasets to the model-inversion attack -- if the estimated data is similar to the original domain, the accuracy of the model-inversion attack will be significantly boosted.
+We use the original model-inversion attack designed by Fredrikson et al. \cite{fredrikson2015}, the effectiveness of which is evaluated by the quality of its reconstructed training dataset.
+We use the target model to recognize (i.e., classify) the reconstructed images -- the higher the classification accuracy, the better the reconstructed data and thus the better the estimated data.